Play Anywhere

 Research & Insights

-The first proof of concept was tested with one of the largest sports broadcasting networks in the U.S. Viewers were invited to visit a website and predict live game outcomes during commercial breaks — with a chance to win a prize if they guessed correctly.
+The first proof of concept was tested with Turner Sports. one of the largest sports broadcasting networks in the U.S. Viewers were invited to visit a website and predict live game outcomes during commercial breaks — with a chance to win a prize if they guessed correctly.

 The response was overwhelming — servers crashed under the load of simultaneous requests.
 That success sparked the idea for Play Anywhere: a scalable, user-friendly platform that connects live moments, interactivity, and commercial engagement in real time.